mashi/python-releases/README.md

 # Description
-Visualization of python releases using [heroku](https://python-releases.herokuapp.com/).
+This repository implements a web scraper and data visualization.

+The interactive plot is uploaded to the Heroku platform ([link](https://python-releases.herokuapp.com/)).

 ![visualization](img/visualization.png)

 ## Softaware and Tools
-This repository implements a web scraper and data visualization.

 The development uses:
 1. Version control with git to track changes.